 • You’re escalating mid-conflict without documentation discipline.

-Appraisal is a last-mile tool after you have exhausted clean documentation and clear scope logic.
+Appraisal is a last-mile tool after you have exhausted clean documentation and scope logic.
 For legal/policy interpretation, consult qualified professionals.

 Documentation thresholds (what you must have before any dispute path) Proof packet